 When searching for a career, we recommend that you use a number of career exploration tools to find a career that is a good fit for you.
 Once you have determined a career path, a strong resume and good interview skills will help to secure a job of interest to you.
 The following websites offer interest inventories, job search tools, resume writing tips and interview skill suggestions to help the job search be a positive and rewarding experience for you.
-Please also consider these Questions to Ask Before Accepting a Job.

 Interest Inventory and Job Search Tools